samtools/tabix/README.md

 ## Availability
 * Pairix is available either as a stand-alone command-line program, a python library (pypairix), and an R package (Rpairix https://github.com/4dn-dcic/Rpairix)
-* Pairs_merger is available to merge two or more indexed pairs files.
+* Various utils including `bam2pairs`, `merged_nodups2pairs.pl`, `pairs_merger` etc. are available within this repo.
-* Bgzip is provided as part of the repo, which is identical to the original program.
+* The `bgzip` program that is provided as part of the repo is identical to the original program in https://github.com/samtools/tabix.

 ## Input file format
-* The text file must be first sorted by two chromosome columns and then by the first position column.
-The file must be compressed using bgzip.
-The file can be either tab-delimited or space-delimited.
+* For 2D indexing, the text file must be first sorted by two chromosome columns and then by the first position column.
+For 1D-indexing, the file must be sorted by a chromosome column and then by a position column.
+* The file must be compressed using bgzip.
+The file is either tab-delimited or space-delimited.
 * The index file has an extension `.px2`.

 ## Pairix
 ### Installation for pairix
-The same command installs bgzip and pairs_merger as well.
 ```
 git clone https://github.com/4dn-dcic/pairix
 cd pairix
 make
-# add the bin path to PATH
+# Add the bin path to PATH for pairix, bgzip, pairs_merger and stream_1d
+# In order to use utils, add util path to PATH
+# In order to use bam2pairs, add util/bam2pairs to PATH
+# eg: PATH=~/git/pairix/bin/:~/git/pairix/util:~/git/pairix/util/bam2pairs:$PATH
 ```

 ### Usage for pairix